WPCV/wpcv-tax-field-sync/README.md

 You will need to manually discover the Custom Field ID and Taxonomy slug at this stage.

-The plugin is now ready to use.
+The plugin is now ready to use, so go ahead and create your WordPress Terms or CiviCRM Custom Field Multiple Choice Options.
+You should see matching items in the synced Taxonomy or Custom Field.

+*Tip:* when creating CiviCRM Custom Field Multiple Choice Options, think of the "Option Label" as the "Term Name" and "Option Value" as the "Term Slug".